DEFRA/trade-imports-decision-deriver/README.md

 the [.github/example.dependabot.yml](.github/example.dependabot.yml) to `.github/dependabot.yml`

 ### Message Consumption
-This service using a framework called [Slim Message Bus](https://github.com/zarusz/SlimMessageBus), which maps queues/types to consumer classes.
+This service is using a framework called [Slim Message Bus](https://github.com/zarusz/SlimMessageBus), which maps queues/types to consumer classes.

 The Decision Deriver is only interested in a sub set of the Trade Import Api Events: